BenjaminKnol/ScoopToernooien/README.md

-# SHC Scoop – Field Hockey Tournament Manager
+# Field Hockey Tournament Manager

 A Laravel-based application to organize and manage field hockey tournaments for the SHC Scoop student association.
 Local development uses Laravel Sail (Docker).
 Deployment will likely be on Microsoft Azure; details are being worked out.

+This project is currently public for **community feedback and feature requests**, but **commercial use or redistribution is not allowed** without explicit permission from the project owner.

 ## Tech stack
 - PHP 8.x, Laravel 10/11